ChorusOne/opus-pool-sdk/book/guide/5-burn-os-token.md

 {% hint style="info" %}

-When burning osETH to redeem the underlying ETH, it's essential to account for usage fee.
+When burning osETH to redeem the underlying ETH, it’s essential to account for usage fee.
 This 5% fee, applied to the rewards accumulated by osETH, increases the total osETH balance that must be returned to the Vault.
 Therefore, the maximum osETH that can be burned is calculated by subtracting the fee from the total minted shares.
-This ensures users only burn the amount of osETH they are entitled to, maintaining the protocol's integrity.
+This ensures users only burn the amount of osETH they are entitled to, maintaining the protocol’s integrity.

 {% endhint %}